Airport security: Singapore

 Security for the country's two international passenger airports comes under the purview of the Airport Police Division of the Singapore Police Force, although resources are concentrated at Singapore Changi Airport where scheduled passenger traffic dominates.
-Seletar Airport, which specializes in handling non-scheduled and training flights, is seen as posing less of a security issue.
+Seletar Airport, which specialises in handling non-scheduled and training flights, is seen as posing less of a security issue.
 Since the September 11 attacks, and the naming of Changi Airport as a terrorism target by the Jemaah Islamiyah, the airport's security has been stepped up.

-Roving patrol teams of two soldiers and a police officer armed with automatic weapons patrol the terminals at random.

-Departing passengers are checked at the entrance of the gate rather than after immigration clearance unlike Hong Kong International Airport.
-This security measure is easily noticed by the presence of X-ray machines and metal detectors at every gate, which is not normally seen at other airports.

-Assisting the state organizations, are the security services provided by the ground handlers, namely that of the Certis CISCO, Singapore Airport Terminal Services's SATS Security Services, and the Aetos Security Management Private Limited, formed from a merger of the Changi International Airport Services's airport security unit and that of other companies to become a single island-wide auxiliary police company.
-These officers' duties include screening luggage and controlling movement into restricted areas.

-Since 2005, an upgrade in screening technology and rising security concerns led to all luggage-screening processes being conducted behind closed doors.
-Plans are also in place to install over 400 cameras to monitor the airport, to discourage bomb attacks similar to the 2005 Songkhla bombings in Southern Thailand where Hat Yai International Airport was targeted.
-Tenders to incorporate such a system were called in late September 2005.
+With that, security screening is using X-ray machines for now, whereas the C3 scanners were being explored.
+Security screening is within the transition zone from public to sterile area and is guarded under the Infrastructure Protection Act.

 Since 8 May 2007, the liquid restrictions of 100 ml cap is enforced, following the 2006 transatlantic aircraft plot.
 Passengers are advised to check in liquids, gels and aerosols above 100 ml, failing which they will be confiscated by airport security and have to post it back to oneself.
 Anything that is in the security areas is allowed.
 In general practice, unacceptable materials are also confiscated and have to post it back to yourself (excluding nail clippers, nail files, umbrellas and racquets).